Naeaerc20/LayerEdge/README.md

 1. Now "proxies.txt" file is on "utils" so add your proxies using "nano utils/proxies.txt" - generate them via 2CAPTCHA Proxy Format is: socks5://login:pass@ip:port

+2. I've added directory "strategy" for you to deploy your own faucet contract fill it and claim faucet to mint pass on all your accounts, instructions already added

 Good Luck Team!